tingerrr/hydra/doc/chapters/2-guide/1-intro.typ

   └ Subsection 2.0.1
 ```

-Hydra will only search within its current chapter as it is looking for active sections.
+HYDRA will only search within its current chapter as it is looking for active sections.
-In this case Hydra would not find a suitable candidate.
+In this case HYDRA would not find a suitable candidate.
 For this the ancestors of an element must be known.
 For headings this is simple:
 #align(center, (